CONSENSUS AVG

 - Cascade-driven consensus creates fragility: any contradictory signal could trigger rapid belief reversals

 - J.P.
-Morgan's market influence means their forecasts can become self-fulfilling through cascade effects
+Morgan's market influence means their forecast, as the culmination of the upgrade wave, locked in bullish consensus through anchor effects

-- The upgrade may reflect genuine fundamental shifts OR cascade-driven overconfidence
+- The upgrade wave may reflect genuine fundamental shifts OR cascade-driven overconfidence—or a hybrid of both

 - Concentrated consensus (CDI=0.87) historically precedes either dramatic rallies or sharp corrections